 An outstanding, clever system that allows for a generator hub and no disconnecting of wires for wheel removal.
 Perfect for the serious Brevet rider and very convenient for the world traveler.
 A special set of dropouts act as the electrical connection for the wiring which is run inside the fork leg.
 I take it a step further and run the cable up the steerer tube to a custom topcap switch.
 With a wired taillight we can exit the bottom of the steerer or behind the stem depending on frame style.
 Both solutions are very clean and unobtrusive.

-NAHBS 650B Mixtie with SL FORK, SON SL Hub and custom Topcap Switch.
+NAHBS 650B Mixtie with SL FORK, SON SL Hub.
 Tailight is wired.

 A better explanation from Peter White the US distributor, our source and a purveyor of many other nifty bicycle parts in his online catalog Peter White Cycles.